keekeen/MX-Switch-Break-In-Machine-Plus/README.md

 Apply a generous amount of lubricant between the pusher and machine housing and bearing once in awhile.

 #### If you decide to <del>dissect</del> disassemble the machine:
+If you decide to diassemble the machine, please refer to video instruction.
 _To be updated with video_<br>

 ## Changelog 📒